What is included in the city's fireworks law?

 If you have, sell, trade or discharge fireworks in Marysville, you are breaking the law.
 All types of fireworks are illegal within city limits, including sparklers and all other consumer fireworks sold to the public as well as display and dangerous fireworks.

 What are the penalties for using fireworks?

-Violators will be fined (be aware the fine doubles in 2018 and 2019).
+Violators will be fined (be aware the fine doubles again in 2019).
 Fireworks will also be confiscated and, depending on the violation, you could face jail time.
 Marysville Police are increasing patrols around the July 4th holiday.
 See the chart below for more information on penalties.

 What is considered a firework?